jcoglan/bake/README.markdown

 This repo contains the build framework I used to write [JavaScript Testing Recipes](http://jstesting.jcoglan.com/).
 It converts the source text written in [AsciiDoc](http://www.methods.co.nz/asciidoc/) into EPUB, MOBI and PDF formats, checks all the example code, and gives you a word count.
-I includes a cover image for each format, and has some customisation of the print formatting for the PDF.
+It includes a cover image for each format, and has some customisation of the print formatting for the PDF.
 The main tasks are: